fernandopizarro1/DinerDash2023/README.md

 - The chef will move from one side of the screen to another
 - Using the 'e' key, you can select ingredients to add to your burger.
 - Using the 's' key, you can serve customers in line the burger you have created.
+- The added decorations were:
+    Welcome Matt on top right
+    Table x4
+    Chair x8

 # Classes
 This project has a lot of classes and OOP concepts in it, so make sure to study the code base well and familiarize yourself with OOP.